Difference between revisions of "Kudzanayi Makanyaire" - Pindula

 Service / Career

-2018 – elected to Ward 2 Nyaminyami RDC with 666 votes, beating Timothy Mapungwana of MDC-Alliancw with 120 votes.
+2018 – elected to Ward 2 Nyaminyami RDC with 666 votes, beating Timothy Mapungwana of MDC-Alliance with 120 votes.
 [1]

 Events